jshubham1/task-management-system/README.md

 - postgres:15 stores data in named volume `postgres_data`
 - backend `task_management_api` exposes 8080, depends on db health
-- optional frontend exposes 4200 (compose references an Angular path; see note below)
+- frontend (Next.js) exposes 3000
-- optional Nginx exposes 80/443 and proxies to backend/frontend

-Note: docker-compose currently points frontend context to `./frontend/task-management-ui` (Angular).
-This repo’s frontend is Next.js under `./frontend`.
-If you intend to run the frontend via Compose, update the `frontend` service context and ports accordingly.
+Note: This project uses a Next.js frontend under `./frontend`.
+The Compose file is configured to build and run it on port 3000.

 ## Tech Stack